technicoll/workshop-3-technicoll/README.md

 - [Activity 6: Git Simulation and Final Reflection](/activities/activity-6/activity-6_start.md)

 ## Help
+### Solutions
+This repo contains solutions for each activity.
+These are there to ensure that you're able to continue making progress throughout the workshop in the event that you become stuck or have technical difficulties at any stage.
+Please use them responsibly to supplement your learning, not to replace it.

 ### Running Tests Locally

 After completing the notebook, the final function lives in `src/hotdog/rules.py`.